vikingeducation/assignment_data_structures/README.md

 Linear time O(n).
 Array needs to be traversed only once to find include?'s argument.
 (Constant time if value is early in array?)

 8. Finding the max of an array

-Linear time O(n) - traverses one through the array
+Linear time O(n).
+Traveres through the array once.

 9. Splitting a String

-Linear time O(n)
+Linear time O(n).

 10. Inserting a value to a Hash

-Contstant Time O(1) - Values can be inserted quickly if the key is known and it points to a linked list.
+Constant time O(1).
+Values can be inserted quickly if the key is known and it points to a linked list.

-11. Retrieving the keys of a Hash ({ foo: "bar" }.keys) Linear time O(n) - Requires traversing all the keys in the hash table.
+11. Retrieving the keys of a Hash ({ foo: "bar" }.keys)

+Linear time O(n).
+Requires traversing all the keys in the hash table.